 Who is responsible for what?
 This is probably the most important part of the project.
 Everybody in the workgroup needs to be informed about his/her responsibilities.
 When the project is launched there is little time to point fingers and avoid responsibilities.
 If everyone involved has a clear responsibility, everything will go smoothly.

 The workgroup needs to discuss several things before even deciding whether the project is feasible or not.
-In this case, it is imperative that the agency part of the workgroup shares most every aspect of the project.
-This is important because usually the campaign hosting company has extensive experience with projects like these, whilst the agency might be doing their first project involving live streaming and cameras.
+In this case, it is imperative that the agency part of the workgroup shares every aspect of the project.
+This is important because usually, the campaign hosting company has extensive experience with projects like these, whilst the agency might be doing their first project involving live streaming and cameras.
 Any small detail can be of utmost importance in the execution of the project.
 It can have to do with the choice of encoding, or the choice of camera equipment or placement of cameras due to weather conditions etc.

 Timetables and inevitable delays

-Once the workgroup has set up all the responsibilities, and gone through the project, a timetable is needed.
+Once the workgroup has set up all the responsibilities and gone through the project, a timetable is needed.
 This can – at first – be a rough timetable, and as the project nears launch, it is refined.
 Again, it is of utmost importance the timetable is followed.
 Any delay – for any part – can cause great stress and trouble.
 Delays are – of course – inevitable in any project.
 But it is important that the flow of the project setup isn’t stopped because of one delay.
 For example, if one person in the workgroup is in charge of networking (crucial to the cameras) and creative coding, a delay from him/her will stop the entire project.
 It is important to have backup plans should something happen.
 If this person can delegate the networking work to someone else in the workgroup, the delay will be minimal at the end.
 If not, it will become like a snowball rolling downhill – it will get bigger by the minute.

 If the planning is done ahead and there are a number of failover-plans, there is nothing that says that any project could become a disaster.
-There are no projects that work out 100% without any problems, but if planned, problems can be handled smoothly, and that is the meaning with this short article.
+There are no projects that work out 100% without any problems, but if planned, problems can be handled smoothly, and that is the meaning of this short article.
 Plan ahead to avoid problems.

 Things to think about